kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/09-sending-large-transfers/articles/05-tips-for-getting-started-with-large-transfers/content.md

+# Sending large transfers
-# Tips for getting started with large transfers
+## Tips for getting started with large transfers
 It can be daunting to send a lot of money abroad.
 So when you make a large transfer, we make things as easy as possible.

 Here are some tips to help you get started.